HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

 ## Thèmes de recherche

 Carolin Görgen is Associate Professor of American Studies in the Department of English and American Studies (UFR Études Anglophones) and a junior member of the Institut Universitaire de France.
-She specializes in the history of U.S. photography and the environmental history of the American West.
+She specializes in the history of U.S. photography and the history of the American West.
 After having studied in the Netherlands, France, and the United States, she completed a joint PhD in American Studies and Art History at Université Paris-Diderot and the École du Louvre in 2018.
-Her thesis on the California Camera Club was awarded the international research prize of the German Photographic Society & the Deutsche Börse Photography Foundation.
-It is forthcoming as a monograph with the University of Oklahoma Press in October 2025.
-Görgen's current research focuses on the environmental practices of western American photography.
+Her thesis on the California Camera Club was awarded the international research prize of the German Photographic Society & the Deutsche Börse Photography Foundation in 2020.
+It was published as a monograph with the University of Oklahoma Press in 2025.
+Görgen's current research focuses on the ecological dimension of western American photography, including histories of oil extractivism and wildfires.
 In the spring/summer of 2025, she was a Fulbright visiting scholar at the University of California, Los Angeles.

 Education:
 - Ph.D.
 American Studies & Art History, University Paris-Diderot & École du Louvre, 2018